magenable/module-top-bar-notification/README.md

 # Compatibility

-Tested with Magento 2.3.2-2.3.4, but will probably work with older Magento 2.X versions
+Tested with Magento Open Source 2.3.2-2.3.4, but will probably work with older Magento 2.X versions and Magento Commerce

 # About developer